inferadb/control/docs/Performance.md

 This document describes the performance characteristics, benchmarks, and scalability guidance for the InferaDB Management API.

+**IMPORTANT NOTE**: This document describes both current capabilities (in-memory backend) and planned capabilities (FoundationDB backend).
+Sections marked "Future" or referencing FoundationDB features apply to the planned FoundationDB backend implementation.

 ## Summary

-The Management API is designed for high performance and horizontal scalability:
+The Management API is designed for high performance:

 - **Target Latency**: p95 < 500ms, p99 < 1000ms for most operations
 - **Target Throughput**: 1000+ requests/second on modest hardware
+- **Current Scalability**: Single-instance with in-memory storage
-- **Scalability**: Horizontally scalable with no single point of failure
+- **Future Scalability**: Horizontally scalable with FoundationDB backend (planned)
-- **Storage**: FoundationDB provides automatic sharding and replication

 ## Benchmark Environment